-- □ Keep doors to residence halls, labs, classrooms locked when not occupied. - □ Don't provide unauthorized access to persons in the buildings or classrooms. - $\hfill\square$ Do not keep large amounts of money with you. - □ Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - □ Keep a list of all valuable possessions including the makes, models, and serial numbers. - □ Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - □ Don't leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time. - □ Don't lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to police immediately; don't take any chances.
+- □ Keep doors to residence halls, labs, classrooms locked when not occupied. - Do not provide unauthorized access to persons in the buildings or classrooms. - $\hfill\square$ Do not keep large amounts of money with you. - □ Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - □ Keep a list of all valuable possessions including the make, models, and serial numbers. - □ Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - □ Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time. - $\hfill\square$ Do not lend credit cards or identification cards to anyone. - □ Report loitering persons or suspicious persons to police immediately; don't take any chances.